yoda-vid/texttrix/readme-src.txt

 System Reqs
 ----------------
-Java 5+, available free from http://java.com.
-Tested on Java 6, 7.
--Java Development Kit (JDK), v.1.5+ required for compiling.
+-Java Development Kit (JDK), v.6+, is required for compiling Text Trix.
 -Bash scripts (.sh) are included for compiling and packaging on Linux, MacOS X, or Windows (via Cygwin) platforms.
 -PowerShell scripts (.ps1) are included for some tasks on Windows